PySimpleGUI/PySimpleGUI/README.md

 - February 2024 – Version 5 (commercial launch)
 - April 2026 – Version 6

 There’s an [Announcements Issue](https://github.com/PySimpleGUI/PySimpleGUI/issues/142) on GitHub that I’ve used like a running blog.
 It has grown to over 1,700 entries documenting the project in detail.
+To make reading it easier, a snapshot is posted in the documnation under the tab [Announcements 2018-2024](https://docs.pysimplegui.com/githubannouncements/).

 ## Funding Reality